kashitamang/workshop-organizer/README.md

 ✅ add event listener to participant li to listen for clicks and call deleteParticipants inside ✅ *validate workshops render to page visually

-set up create folder with index, and js files
+✅ set up create folder with index, and js files
--connect appropriate networks
+✅ connect appropriate networks
--* validate authorization and redirect
+✅ * validate authorization and redirect
 -setup form
+-add styling